ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku.md

 ## Get the cheat sheet

 In addition to the tutorial, I'm offering a free cheat sheet that contains all of the code snippets and commands we use in this tutorial.
 This will help you learn more efficiently since you can quickly see everything from the tutorial in one place.
-If you want to learn as efficiently as possible, I highly recommand you get the cheat sheet.
+If you want to learn as efficiently as possible, I highly recommend you get the cheat sheet.
 Click the button below to get the cheat sheet.

 <p class="content-upgrade">
 	<a class="button" data-sumome-listbuilder-id="5859efd3-b1aa-480e-9e27-04a0ace84935">Click here to get the FREE cheat sheet!</a>